How to Finance Your Degree

 Two other graduate-level scholarships are also sponsored by SCS in partnership with other groups.
 These include: the District of Columbia Building Industry Association (DCBIA) Opportunity Scholarship, which covers 100 percent of the tuition for a student pursing a Master of Professional Studies in Real Estate; and the World Bank Group Staff Association Scholarship, which is open to World Bank Staff Association Members accepted into a Master of Professional Studies or Executive Master of Professional Studies program.

 Several scholarships are also available at the undergraduate level for SCS students in the Bachelor of Arts in Liberal Studies program.
-These include the LaFarge Scholarship, Walter Ciszek Scholarship, and Osher Reentry Scholarship.
+These include the LaFarge Scholarship, the Osher Re-entry Scholarship, the Crankstart Foundation Re-entry Scholarship, and the Phi Theta Kappa Bridge Scholarship.

 In addition to other websites, a list of outside scholarships is provided on the Office of Student Financial Services website.